OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/Background/Data-Model-Conventions.md

 ### Time span of available data

 Data tables for clinical data contain a datetime stamp (ending in _DATETIME, _START_DATETIME or _END_DATETIME), indicating when that clinical event occurred.
 As a rule, no record can be outside of a valid OBSERVATION_PERIOD time period.
 Clinical information that relates to events that happened prior to the first OBSERVATION_PERIOD will be captured as a record in the OBSERVATION table as 'Medical history' (CONCEPT_ID = 43054928), with the OBSERVATION_DATETIME set to the first OBSERVATION_PERIOD_START_DATE of that patient, and the VALUE_AS_CONCEPT_ID set to the corresponding CONCEPT_ID for the condition/drug/procedure that occurred in the past.
 No data occurring after the last OBSERVATION_PERIOD_END_DATE can be valid records in the CDM.
   * When mapping source data to the CDM, if time is unknown the default time of 00:00:00 should be chosen.
-If a time of 00:00:00 is given in the source data it should be shifted to 00:00:01.
+If a time of 00:00:00 is given in the source data it should be shifted to 00:00:01 ([THEMIS issue #10](https://github.com/OHDSI/Themis/issues/10)).

 ### Content of each table